paul-caron/EpicCanvas/README.md

 - **bindFramebuffer(framebuffer)**
   Binds the Framebuffer, redirecting the drawn stuff to its attached texture.
 - **unbindFramebuffer()**
-  The output goes bacl onto main canvas, as usual.
+  The output goes back onto main canvas, as usual.

 ---